nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Precondition: Parameters such as date, time and keywords entered should be valid.

 Guarantees:
-* Event or task or note added
+* Event or deadline or note added

-1. User enters task name with an optional start date and time and an optional end date and time.
+1. User enters deadline name with an optional start date and time and an optional end date and time.
 2. User enters event name, start date and time followed by end date and time.
-3. User enters descriptions in the form of notes.
+3. User enters floating task name.
-4. Task/event/note is added into the storage file.
+4. Deadline/event/floating task is added into the storage file.
 5. System displays message conveying that the input task has been added.

 **Extensions**